ivotron/quiho-popper/paper/paper.md

 gets accepted, we plan to submit this work to the artifact review track too.

-## Effectiveness of FGRUPs to Capture Resource Utilization Behavior {#sec:effective-fgrups}
+## Effectiveness of IRUPs to Capture Resource Utilization Behavior {#sec:effective-irups}

-In this subsection we show how FGRUPs can effectively describe the fine granularity resource utilization of an application with respect to a set of machines.
+In this subsection we show how IRUPs can effectively describe the fine granularity resource utilization of an application with respect to a set of machines.
 Our methodology is: